bradley-gersh/ly2xml/README.md

 python ly2musicxml.py /path/to/FILE.ly
 ```

 where `FILE.ly` is your Lilypond source to convert to MusicXML.
+A sample file, `sample.ly`, is included in the repository as a demonstration.

 ## Supported Commands